npqr/CS425/assignments/a1/README.md

 We declare that we did not indulge in plagiarism and the work submitted is our own.

 ## Feedback
-- The assignment was challenging and provided a good learning experience in network programming and multithreading.
+- The assignment was a nice exercise in socket programming and multithreading.
-- Suggest providing more examples and edge cases for testing.
+- The project could be extended to include more advanced features like offline messaging and persistent storage.